chidindu-ogbonna/chidonna.github.io/_posts/2017-09-10-Web-in-a-Flask.md

 You would have to create an application factory.
 For the sake of this tutorial, this factory function would be called `create_app()`.
 This factory function would be responsible for creating multiple instance of the application, since the instances were created but not not initialized, `create_app()` would do this for the application.

 The application factory would be located in the **app** directory in the **\_\_init__.py** file.
-We would make use of relative imports, which is indicating the location of the target module relative to the source.
+We would make use of relative imports, which indicates the location of the target module relative to the source.
 Using dot notation, where the first dot indicates the current directory and each subsequent dot represents the next parent directory.

 > N.B Adding an \_\_init__.py to a folder makes it a package.